-Individuals, communities, and environments are interconnected; you can make a difference in your daily life by being a steward!
-Stewardship is the careful and responsible management of something entrusted to one's care.
-Below are a few ideas of actions you can take to be a better steward for our planet.
+Individuals, communities, and environments are interconnected; you can make a difference in your daily life by protecting the balance between the three!
+Every action counts.
+Below are a few ideas of actions you can take.

 Conserve Resources and Energy (Rethink!
 Refuse!
 Reduce!
 Reuse!
 Recycle!
 Rot!)